1:1 Mentorship + Placement Support

 Edge cases + complexity — time/space trade-offs, constraints, and why one approach beats another.

-Interview-style explanation — structured, crisp, and confident (not just “here’s the code”).
+Interview-style explanation — structured, crisp, and confident, not just “here is the code”.

 Demo 2